DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Errors and Warnings/Errors and Warnings.md

 ---
 ---
 ##### shortDescription
-This section lists errors and warnings that may occur in UI widgets.
+This section lists errors and warnings that may occur in UI components.

 ---